kingnebby/my-career-to-highschoolers/PITCHME.md

 Note:
 * Project: To predict failures in equipment to keep planes flying more often.
+* Here's some code that shows kind of how it works.
 * This project requires lots of working with Binary.
-* Does anyone know what Binary is?
+* *Does anyone know what Binary is?*
-* Does anyone know why Binary runs everything?
+* *Does anyone know why Binary runs everything?*

 ---